-Exhibitors will design, build and program a robot that uses sensors and programming to complete one of the selected challenges from the 2024 4-H State Robotics Challenge.
+Exhibitors will design, build and program a robot that uses sensors and programming to complete two of the selected challenges from the 2025 4-H State Robotics Challenge.
 The robot must be autonomous and cannot be controlled remotely.
-Eligible challenges will be marked in the Challenge Documents and on the Illinois 4-H Robotics website (https://4h.extension.illinois.edu/ways-participate/projects/robotics).
+Eligible challenges will be marked in the Challenge Documents and on the Illinois 4-H Robotics website go.illinois.edu/4HRoboticsProjectPage.
 Exhibiting youth must complete and display a build log which contains a diagram (drawing or 3D rendering) of their robot with each of the key components labeled, an explanation of why they made the design/programming decisions they made, and a short journal sharing what they learned about the engineering design process and programming throughout their work on the project (as well as while preparing the exhibit).
 In addition, each youth must bring their program code (on laptop or on paper), and their robot to demonstrate.
 The robot and obstacles must be able to fit on a 4' x 8' robotics table when being judged, and a 2' x 2' area when being displayed.